pmndrs/drei/README.md

 </mesh>
 ```

 You can optionally fade or blur the edges of the portal by providing a `blur` prop, do not forget to make the material transparent in that case.
+It uses SDF flood-fill to determine the shape, you can thereby blur any geometry.

 ```jsx
 <MeshPortalMaterial transparent blur={0.5}>